fhall18/powersupply/README.md

 # powersupply
-bunch of models, code and analysis relating to energy and supporting the powersupply blog.
+bunch of models, code and analysis relating to how we use energy in our lives and supporting the powersupply blog.